asamonek/asamonek.github.io/04talks.md

 - _Modeling inductive inference on linguistic content using dictionaries and vectors_, January 14, 2021, 3rd [UNESCO World Logic Day](http://www.wld.cipsh.international/index.html), a workshop organized by the Rényi Institute of Mathematics, Budapest  [(program)](https://conferences.renyi.hu/wld3)

-- _How robots use language and what it means for applying social robotics to language learning_, November 20, 2020, Social Robotics Lab seminar, AGH University of Science and Technology
+- _How robots use language and what it means for applying social robotics to language learning_, November 20, 2020, Social Robotics Lab seminar, AGH University of Science and Technology (online)

 - _Philosophy of science and political science: methodological aspects of political theories_, Political Science Seminar, May 19, 2020, Institute of Political Science and International Relations, [Jagiellonian University](https://www.uj.edu.pl/), Kraków, Poland